vsangelidakis/UQpy/source/sensitivity_doc.rst

 .. autoclass:: UQpy.Sensitivity.Morris
 	:members:

+**Note: subclassing the Morris class**

+The user can subclass the Morris class to implement algorithms with better sampling of the trajectories for instance.
+In order to do so, the user can simply overwrite the `sample_trajectories` method, which should take as inputs the number of trajectories `ntrajectories` and any other user-defined input (transferred from the `run` method as kwargs).

 ..
 [1] Campolongo, F., Cariboni, J., Saltelli, A., “An effective screening design for sensitivity analysis of large models”, Environmental Modelling & Software 22 (2007) 1509-1518.